naeemAbdul-Aziz/naeemAbdul-Aziz/README.md

 ## 👋 Hi, I'm Naeem

 🚀 Computer Science student @ University of Ghana
+💡 Currently exploring AI microservices, NLP, and legal-tech in Africa
-🧠 AI x Law founder building **CompliMate** — contract compliance tool for petroleum companies in Ghana 💡 Currently exploring AI microservices, NLP, and legal-tech in Africa
+🧠 Building **CompliMate** — contract compliance tool for petroleum companies in Ghana. more info at complighana.com

 ---